 The Rx: Get seven to nine hours—no more, no less.

 "Exercise is critical to heart health.
 Being able to push yourself and gauge how this affects you makes dialing into symptoms of coronary artery disease easier," says Nicole Weinberg, MD, a cardiologist at Providence Saint John's Health Center in Santa Monica, California.
 "For example, if you normally run a mile without any symptoms, but now you can't run past one city block, you need to see your doctor."

-The Remedy Rx: "Symptoms of coronary artery disease are not always chest pain or shortness of breath, so that's why using your regular exercise as a barometer is key."
+The Rx: "Symptoms of coronary artery disease are not always chest pain or shortness of breath, so that's why using your regular exercise as a barometer is key."